ApeCommerce/ape-dev/README.md

 ## Setup

-Define project directories to be mounted into the Node.js container by adding volume mounts in `docker-compose.yml`:
+Define project directories to be mounted into the Node.js container by editing `docker-compose.yml`:

 ```yml
 services: